Health officials suggest caution when considering summer travel plans

-CEDAR RAPIDS, Iowa (KCRG) - As May turns into June, highways usually fill up with families starting their summer vacations.
+As May turns into June, highways usually fill up with families starting their summer vacations.
 However, as states begin loosening COVID-19 restrictions, some people may wonder if it is safe to start traveling.

-Cars drive along Interstate 380 southbound in downtown Cedar Rapids on Wednesday, May 27, 2020.
-Officials are cautioning people about summer travel plans during the ongoing novel coronavirus pandemic.
-(Aaron Hosman/KCRG)

 Heather Meador, with Linn County Public Health, said there are a few questions you should ask yourself before heading on a trip this year.